 In larger urban centers, English is also very popular due to the country’s position in international business and tourism.
 While most locals will prefer to speak their country’s own language, many people do understand and can converse in English, when needed.

 One of the biggest portions of your budget will be the cost of getting to Austria.
-Most travelers will spend an average of $1,500 US dollars on a plane ticket to Austria.
-But you may be able to find lower prices and deals often lower the cost to about $750 US dollars.
-The time of year that you travel to Austria can also affect the cost of a flight.
+The time of year that you travel can also affect the cost of a flight.

 Summertime is the high tourist season and airline tickets will be more expensive during the warmer months.
 Travelers who are looking to stay on a budget can travel during the shoulder seasons in the spring and fall to lower the cost of a flight.

-Hostel dorm rooms are the most cost-effective option for budget travelers, and you should expect to spend about $20 US dollars per night.
+Hostel dorm rooms are the most cost-effective option for budget travelers.
 Many hostels also offer private rooms, which are more expensive but can be affordable if you split the cost with another person.
-Private rooms in a hostel will normally cost about $60 US dollars per night.

 If hostel settings aren’t to your preference, there are quite a few budget hotels offering their services in Austria too.
-Most budget hotels will cost about $75 US dollars per night.
-Boutique hotels will cost a lot more than budget hotels and you should expect to pay more than $160 US dollars each night.
+In addition, boutique hotels will cost a lot more than budget hotels but are a very nice option if you have the means available.

-For people who like to travel in groups, Airbnb is a great option because it is easy to split the cost of a home or apartment.
-There are a lot of listing all over Austria and nightly prices start as low as $25 US dollars per night for a private room.
-Apartments and homes can be found for as little as $50 US dollars per night, but most people will spend an average of $100 US dollars per night.
+For people who like to travel in groups, Airbnb is a great option because it’s easy to split the cost of a home or apartment.
+There are a lot listed all over Austria and the cheapest option is a private room inside someone’s house or apartment.
+Renting entire apartments or homes is the best option for space and privacy.

 While accommodation is always important so that you have a safe place to rest, the adventure is out on the streets.
 When you aren’t relaxing, travelers are often eager to grab a bite to eat.
 Austrian cuisine changes by region, but overall the country is known for having very fresh ingredients that are locally sourced.